 SEIU 503 board member Maleta Christian is sitting next to Senator Ron Wyden at the President’s address to the joint session of Congress tonight.
 She was invited to D.C. because she’s fighting to save healthcare for millions of Americans.
-You can support her by telling your Senators and Representative to protect access to affordable care.
 Here is Maleta’s story.

 In 2011, layoffs cost Maleta Christian her job as pre-school teacher and set her on a path to where she is tonight: fighting on behalf of millions of Americans who are on the brink of losing their healthcare.

 Before 2011, Maleta got her health insurance the same way most Americans do, through her employer.
 But when budget cuts cost Maleta her job, she lost that coverage and spent the better part of a year living without insurance.

 “I felt like I was one accident or illness away from disaster,” Maleta said.
 “I could never have afforded the bill if something had gone seriously wrong.”

 In 2012, things were looking up.
 Maleta began working as a personal support worker for two consumers with intellectual and developmental disabilities.
 Soon she was able to purchase insurance through the statewide exchange created by the Affordable Care Act (ACA).
 For the first time in a year, she was fully covered and could resume going to the doctor.
 That’s when life threw her another twist.